These steps might not cover your specific issue and are not comprehensive.

 You can resolve many issues by restoring Logic Pro X back to its original settings.
 This will not impact your media files, presets, or patches.

 Important: Before resetting user preferences, be sure to first review your Logic Pro X preferences and note the settings you've chosen.
 Once you reset Logic Pro X preferences, your custom preferences will return to default settings.
-For information on different preferences, see Logic Pro preferences overview in the Logic Pro X user Guide.
+To learn more about different preferences, see Logic Pro preferences overview in the Logic Pro X user Guide.

 To reset your Logic Pro X user preference settings to their original state, choose Logic Pro > Preferences > Initialize All Except Key Commands.